CollectionBuilder/collectionbuilder-sheets/docs/sheets-metadata.md

 - a CSV available on the web
 - a CSV directly in your project

+As each page in your digital collection loads, javascript downloads the CSV from the link you configured, parses it using the [Papa Parse](https://www.papaparse.com/) library, and then displays the results in the visualization.
+Once the CSV is downloaded, the javascript stores it in the browser's session storage so that the data can be re-used with out downloading again as you navigate the collection pages.

+If you want a fresh reload of the data (i.e. you made changes in Sheets and want to see the results), simply open the page in a new window!

 ## Set up Google Sheets

 Set up a Google Sheet with metadata following the template.